From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 Warning Signs of Opioid Addiction in Veterans

-If you are worried about your loved one’s use of opioids, there are some warning signs you can be on the lookout for:
+If you’re worried about your loved one’s use of opioids, you can watch for these warning signs:

 Ignoring provider orders: They may take the medication in larger doses or more frequently than prescribed.
 They may also crush, chew, or snort the opioid, or combine the opioid with other substances like benzodiazepines or alcohol.